Nonlinear Transformations Against Unlearnable Datasets: Preliminaries

 \textbf{Other approaches:} In addition to these approaches, there are other ways to generate unlearnable data.
 Notably, \cite{DBLP:conf/iclr/FuHLST22} proposed an extended version of training examples' error reduction called {\it robust error-minimizing noise}.
 In contrast to error-minimizing noise, robust error-minimizing noise provides defense against adversarial training.
 Moreover, \cite{DBLP:journals/corr/abs-2111-10130} crafted a noise called ADVersarially Inducing Noise (ADVIN) to make data unlearnable using robust features resistant to adversarial training.
 After showing that error-maximizing noise is ineffective against unsupervised contrastive learning models, \cite{DBLP:journals/corr/abs-2202-11202} introduced a novel data protection approach against contrastive learning models.
 Further, \cite{sadasivan2023fun} proposed a filter-based poisoning attack using convolutional filters that can craft successful unlearnable datasets.
 Recently,~\cite{DBLP:journals/corr/abs-2205-12141} studied unlearnable examples and proposed the One-Pixel Shortcut attack, a model-free technique to generate unlearnable samples.
 They modified a single pixel from every image, which fools DNN models during training.
 CUDA in~\cite{sadasivan2023cuda} is another recently proposed method to protect data from unauthorized use.
 It adds protection by blurring images using randomly generated class-wise convolutional filters.
+Moreover, the study by Gong et al.~\cite{gong2025armor} proposed a data protection approach that is robust against augmentation techniques such as Fast AutoAugment.
+The study by Zhang et al.~\cite{zhang2023unlearnable} proposed a novel data protection approach that does not rely on the target classes of images but instead depends on generated clusters within the dataset.
+Consequently, they focused on diverse real-world datasets that can be clustered effectively, rather than standard benchmark datasets like CIFAR-10 and MNIST.